Beta Testing

 Debug logs are often required when you report beta issues.
 Follow Debug Logging and Logs before reproducing the problem.

-Development replay mode lets you run the integration with recorded live timing data.
-This is useful for testing dashboards, automations, and entity behavior without waiting for an active Formula 1 session.
+Developer mode lets maintainers run the integration with a local recording of live timing data.
+It is useful for repeatable testing without waiting for an active Formula 1 session.

 Report issues and feedback